KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 Coffee at The Hive, a student-led coffee shop

 ![](2025-recap-images/the-hive-menu.jpg)
-I had a Wake-up Call
+I had a Wake-Up Call at The Hive

 🔝 <sub>[**back to top**](#table-of-contents)</sub>